 Too much of an exaggeration, even for April Fools’ Day?
 While it is true that this is far from the reality on the ground, I live in hope that it will one day come to pass!

-Between now and our next Community Clean Up on 12th May there are a few ways you can get involved with cleaning up Chippenham and reducing waste:
+There are a few ways you can get involved with cleaning up Chippenham and reducing waste:

 - Consider swinging by the SuperBin in Monkton Park and use the litter-picking equipment stored in it–just drop me a line for information on how to open it.